valencoded/cplusplus/README.md

+#Practice problems from the book:
-# Programming principles and practice using c++
+## Programming principles and practice using c++ by Bjarne Stroustrup
-## Bjarne Stroustrup
-Practice problems from the book